The Tribune

 "[The Tribune] is historical fiction for everyone.
 The way the author introduces characters, presents background, and explains the machinations of Roman politics makes this book easily accessible to anyone with even a passing interest in the period.
 The mystery is only one layer of this complex story.
 Revelations continue to the final page.
 I’m looking forward to more...[4 Daggers]" — Deborah Hern, coordinator of The Mysterious Corner at the Romance Reader's Connection

 "Patrick Larkin, co-author of five other thriller and espionage novels, writes directly, with a compelling narrative and descriptive detail...Larkin has a talent for evoking atmosphere and creating characters.
-Rather than parade his research, he skillfully and naturally weaves relevant facts into scenes and dialogue, which, in a historical novel, is no small accomplishment." — Adelaida Lower, The Historical Novels Review, Issue 25, August 2003
+Rather than parade his research, he skillfully and naturally weaves relevant facts into scenes and dialogue, which, in a historical novel, is no small accomplishment." — Adelaida Lower, the Historical Novels Review, Issue 25, August 2003

 "How refreshing to read a book that loves its subject and gracefully incorporates color and detail into a rip-snorting adventure story.
 Very satisfying, a happy addition to the grand tradition.
 An high-minded young action hero surrounded by neatly drawn secondary characters, lots of intrigue and plot twists, and really excellent action scenes that draw you into the time and place..." — A reader from Santa Rosa, CA